Our dedicated grounds maintenance teams care for our parks and gardens to keep our open spaces clean and green.

-We are transitioning away from the domination of annual bedding in favour of plant species – alone or when combined – that have a longer seasonality, are perfectly suited to our environment and require less watering.
+We are transitioning away from the domination of annual bedding in favour of perennial plant species – alone or when combined – that have a longer seasonality, are perfectly suited to our environment and require less watering.
 Furthermore, we use plants to suit the different variety of local green spaces in East Devon, and focus on native and locally-sourced plants, which will help increase biodiversity, provide colour, year-round interest and a calming space for us all to enjoy, as well as supporting local businesses.

 Trees are essential for life.
 Not only do they provide habitats for a wide variety of wildlife, act as carbon sinks to mitigate climate change, add ornamental value and heritage to our green spaces, they also provide links between the past, present and future.

-We will continue to successfully manage our trees to increase our tree cover in our parks and gardens by planting: fruit trees to develop community orchards, broadleaf trees to create small woodland areas, British native hedging and specimen trees.
+We will continue to successfully manage our trees to increase our tree cover in our parks and gardens by planting fruit trees to develop community orchards, broadleaf trees to create small woodland areas, and British native hedging and specimen trees.
 We will also continue to select locally-grown and British native trees, where possible.

 Our tree team are dedicated to monitoring and managing the trees that you see in our green spaces – some of which are many hundreds of years old – and this care and preservation helps to ensure East Devon remains a wonderful place to live, work, learn and relax.